gds-operations/vcloud-launcher/README.md

 #### Storage profile tests

 There is an integration test to check storage profile behaviour, but it requires a lot of set-up so it is not called by the rake task.
 If you wish to run it you need access to an environment that has two VDCs, each one containing a storage profile with the same name.
-This named storage profile needs to be different from teh default storage profile.
+This named storage profile needs to be different from the default storage profile.

 You will need to set the following environment variables: